yxllw/TestTgBot/README.md

 # TestTgBot
-Telegram bot for preparing for drive exam
+Telegram bot for preparing for drive exam (not finished)